django-cms/django-cms-mgmt/work contribution/work groups.md

 ## What is a work group?

-A work group is a temporary or permanent group of volunteers who would like to work together on open feature requests, bugs or improvements.
+A work group is a temporary or permanent group of brave volunteers who work together on open feature requests, bugs or feature improvements.
 The creation of a work group can be spontaneous and only last for the duration of the work tasks or for long-term cooperation on a specific topic group.

 Anyone can join a work group or create a new work group for a topic that does not yet exist.